Omkarkanherkar/dev-dynamos/README.md

 - Ensure safety by minimizing human contact through drone technology.
 - Provide fast and reliable delivery services for medicines.

+## 🚀 Future Scope

+- **AI-Driven Drone Training**:
+   - Use AI to improve drone navigation, allowing smarter flight paths, better obstacle avoidance, and autonomous decision-making.

+- **Real-Time Tracking**:
+   - Implement real-time tracking for users to monitor their deliveries, with updates on drone status, location, and estimated delivery time.

 ## Installation